Haifa3D/hand-scan/README.md

 ## Acknowledgements
 This project was created by Guy Yoffe and Aviv Golan, under the guidance of Shunit Polinsky.
-We want to thank Haifa3D and the Technion for their help.
+We want to thank Haifa3D and the Technion for their support and assistance.